-Dance for Art’s Sake is a three year artist development programme funded by Jerwood Arts.
-Over the next three years (2019-2022) we will be working with Gracefool Collective, Lydia Cottrell & Sophie Unwin of 70/30 Split, and Madeline Shann.Read More
+Dance for Art’s Sake was a three year artist development programme funded by Jerwood Arts.
+Over three years (2019-2022) we worked with Gracefool Collective, Lydia Cottrell & Sophie Unwin of 70/30 Split, and Madeline Shann.Read More

-Dance for Art’s Sake is a three year artist development programme funded by Jerwood Arts.
+Dance for Art’s Sake was a three year artist development programme funded by Jerwood Arts.

-Over the next three years (2019-2022) we will be working with an all-female line-up made up of Gracefool Collective, Lydia Cottrell & Sophie Unwin of 70/30 Split, and Madeline Shann.
+Over three years (2019-2022) we worked with an all-female line-up made up of Gracefool Collective, Lydia Cottrell & Sophie Unwin of 70/30 Split, and Madeline Shann.

-Yorkshire Dance & Jerwood Arts will be investing in these three exceptionally talented dance artists/ companies based in the north of England through a long-term artist development opportunity.
-This will take place over a 30 month project period, offering extensive opportunities to invest into new dance projects and further develop and increase the sustainability of their careers at a crucial stage.
+Yorkshire Dance & Jerwood Arts invested in these three exceptionally talented dance artists/ companies based in the north of England through a long-term artist development opportunity.
+This took place over a 30 month project period, offering extensive opportunities to invest into new dance projects and further develop and increase the sustainability of their careers at a crucial stage.

 Gracefool Collective is a feminist performance collective making ‘post¬-intellectual-pseudo-¬spiritual- feminist-comedy¬-dance’ for the modern day era.
 Described as “fierce”, “farcical” and “offensively powerful” Gracefool mix sharp observation with quick wit and playfulness to create performances which provoke, delight and defy convention.

-With their first professional piece well received and second about to tour, we will support Gracefool Collective as they build momentum and start their third work, as well as develop their stature as an internationally touring female led dance company.
+With their first professional piece well received and second about to tour, we supported Gracefool Collective as they built momentum and started their third work, as well as developed their stature as an internationally touring female led dance company.